FjMOzMJi/GZSL/README.md

 **Specific setups**

 The default hyper-parameters settings to reproduce experiments for a specific dataset are detailed in the corresponding documentation:

 `./classfication/conf/dataset/{dataname}.yaml`

-You can replicate the experiment by running the bash command `./run_{dataname}.sh`.

 ### Config directory structure
 ```